-Indirect Antiglobulin Test (AGT method)
+Indirect Antiglobulin Test (AGT method) Tube requirements: round bottom glass tubes; size 75 x 10/12 mm.

-Tube requirements: round bottom glass tubes; size 75 x 10/12 mm.
+1. Prepare a 3-5% cell suspension of erythrocytes to be tested, suspended in isotonic saline or in their own plasma or serum.

-- 1. Prepare a 3-5% cell suspension of erythrocytes to be tested, suspended in isotonic saline. - 2.
-Add to a test tube: - 1 drop of AGT reagent - 1 drop of the 3-5% cell suspension - and mix well. - 3.
-Incubate in a water bath for 15 minutes at 37°C. - 4.
+- 2. Add to a test tube: - 1 drop of AGT reagent - 1 drop of the 3-5% cell suspension - and mix well. - 3.
+Incubate in a water bath for 15-20 minutes at $37^{\circ}$ C. - 4.
 Wash the tube 3 times in an excess of isotonic saline.
 Decant the last wash completely. - 5.
 Add 2 drops of polyspecific anti-human globulin serum and mix well. - 6.
 Centrifuge for 20 seconds at 1000 rcf or for a time appropriate to the calibration of the centrifuge. - 7.
 Resuspend the cells by gentle agitation and read macroscopically for agglutination. - 8.
 If there is no visible agglutination, add 1 drop of Coombs Control Cells and repeat steps 6 and 7; the reaction should now be positive.
 If the test remains negative the result is invalid and the test should be repeated.